aws-samples/amazon-kinesis-data-analytics-examples/CustomKeystoreTableAPI/README.md

 This sample also shows how to package a fat jar containing both the underlying Kafka connector as well as our custom initialization.

-IMPORTANT: This sample targets the Kafka connector in Flink 1.13 specifically.
+**IMPORTANT: This sample targets the Kafka connector in Flink 1.13 specifically.
 For other versions, you'd have to follow a similar approach overall but the details may differ.
+The Implementation Details section below goes over the overall approach.**

 ## Steps for building/packaging